Who are we?

 - By contacting us at contact email@example.com.

-- Once you do this, we will update your profile to ensure that you don't receive further marketing messages.
+- Once you do this, we will update your profile to ensure that you do not receive further marketing messages.

 - Stopping marketing messages will not stop service communications (such as pension updates).